nicolasventer/WebpackPreactTemplate/README.md

 bun run build
 ```

-*In case you have an issue with the webpack build, you can use the plugin `vite-plugin-singlefile`.*

 Then serve `index.html` and `dist` folder (and optionally the `docs` folder) (for example push on GitHub pages).

 ### Server and Client